maximoai-co/brightdata-mcp-remote/README.md

 The primary contribution of this fork is to refactor the original `stdio`-based application into a persistent server that:

 - Runs continuously as a standalone service (`node server.js`).
-- Communicates over a secure HTTP endpoint.
+- Communicates over a secure HTTP/SSE endpoint.
-- Implements the full MCP JSON-RPC 2.0 protocol for remote connections.
+- Implements a flexible MCP JSON-RPC 2.0 protocol for remote connections.
+- Intelligently groups its large toolset to remain compatible with all clients.

 This allows for easier deployment, management, and connection from various distributed AI agents and applications.
-All the powerful, original features from the Bright Data server are preserved.

 ### Core Features (from Bright Data)